Aleksej-Shherbak/Aleksej_Shherbak_Dot_Net_Developer/README.md

 * https://skylink.ru (Support and customization of the existing features)

 ## EDUCATION
 * St. Petersburg State University of Telecommunications named after Prof. M.A.
-Bonch-Bruevich 2018
+Bonch-Bruevich, 2018

 ## MY STRENGTHS
 I do not shift my job to someone else.
-If I have a problem, and I can't solve it, at the same time, I know that one of my colleagues is unlikely to answer me right away, I'd better go to Stackoverflow and ask there.
+If I have a problem, and I can't solve it, and it's clear that my colleagues is unlikely to answer me right away, I'd better go to Stackoverflow and ask.
 In addition to programming, I like music, play guitar in a band.
-I try to develop comprehensively and not be a "troglodyte", shielded from the outside world by a wall of monitors.
+I try to develop comprehensively and not be a "troglodyte", shielded from the whole world by a wall of monitors.

 ## ADDITIONAL INFORMATION
 * English language: B2